ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

 ---
 title: Pools Full of Sky
+description: "The tide recedes leaving behind pools of salty water that mirror the sky. "
 aspect: landscape
+image: /img/main-pic.jpg
 width: "1168"
 height: "773"
-alt: Sunset over waterlogged sandy beach
+alt: "Pools of water on the sandy beach reflections of the sky "
 poem: |-
   Silent in reflection
   Caught in contemplation